sblauth/cashocs/README.md

   - Alternatively, use the environment file conda_env.yml to install the packages (or maybe even newer versions of them) via conda-forge and pip

+  - If you want to have the mesh-convert and / or remeshing functionality, you should install [gmsh](https://gmsh.info) (version 4.6.0) and [meshio](https://pypi.org/project/meshio/4.0.16/) (version 4.0.16).
+    For the mesh convert, meshio version has to be at least 4, and for the remeshing gmsh needs to be able to write MSH4.1 format, at least.
+Additionally, gmsh has to be able to be called via

+    `gmsh`

+    from the command line, for remeshing to work.

 - Run the setup (currently only supprted from the directory of the repository, i.e., the directory of this file) via